Wild Side (Normani song): Reception

-For NPR, LaTesha Harris wrote "The video amplifies the single's debts to the past: dance moves inspired by Janet's 'Rhythm Nation'; visuals reminiscent of TLC, Blaque and Missy Elliot; and a direct nod to Golden Hollywood entertainer Debra Paget.
+For NPR, LaTesha Harris wrote "The video amplifies the single's debts to the past: dance moves inspired by Janet's 'Rhythm Nation'; visuals reminiscent of TLC, Blaque and Missy Elliott; and a direct nod to Golden Hollywood entertainer Debra Paget.
 And under all the pastiche is the intoxicating charisma of a star performer, a rare find these days, basking in the shadows of her foremothers."
 For The Los Angeles Times, Christi Carras praised Normani's choreography in the music video, commenting "When it comes to dancing, no one is doing it like Normani in 'Wild Side' video".

 The music video received praise and support from fans and celebrities across social media including Halle Berry, Ariana Grande, Victoria Monét, and Megan Thee Stallion.
 On Twitter, Lil Nas X deemed it the "best music video" he had ever seen in his entire life, adding "I am in [awe].
 I am inspired!"
 Multiple publications referred to it as one of the biggest music videos of 2021, including Nylon, The New York Times, and Dazed, with the latter also referring to it as one of the "best music videos of 2021".
 In February 2022, Cosmopolitan placed it on its 42 Sexiest Music Videos of All Time list.